-As for the rest of the items covered in the tax assessments with respect to 2008 to 2011, at September 11, 2020, the Company received word that the High Court had dismissed the Company's appeal and the Company has therefore lodged a new appeal before the Supreme Court.
+As for these tax assessments with respect to 2008 to 2011, on September 11, 2020, the Company received word that the High Court had dismissed the Company's appeal, prompting the Company to lodge a new appeal before the Supreme Court.

 Elsewhere, an inspection of the Spanish tax group for 2012 to 2015, both years included, finished in 2018; as a result, in 2018, the Company recognized 851 thousand euros of provisions in relation to preliminary assessments signed under protest.
-The definitive assessments for the years covered by that inspection were handed down in 2019 and the Company adjusted its provision accordingly, reducing it by 49 thousand euros.
-All of the assessments were already recognized in 2018 for accounting purposes either for payment (those not contested) or as provisions (those contested).
+The definitive assessments for the years covered by that inspection were handed down in 2019 and the Company adjusted its provision, accordingly, reducing it by 49 thousand euros.
+All of the assessments had already been recognized in 2018 for accounting purposes either for payment (those not contested) or as provisions (those contested).
 The assessments signed under protest have been appealed.

 In addition, definitive assessments in the amount of 3,641 thousand euros were signed under protest in relation to a specific concept (transfer prices) with which the Ebro Group is in total disagreement.
 In this instance, the balance has not been provided for as the assessments have been appealed and the likelihood of winning the claim is deemed very high due to the fact that there are solid arguments and precedent following prior inspections, prompting the directors to classify the probability of an outflow of resources as remote.
-Rulings were handed down on three of the lawsuits comprising this part of the assessments in 2021 (friendly agreements between Spain and other countries in order to avoid double taxation) that did not give rise to significant outflows of resources for Ebro Foods, S.A.
+Rulings were handed down on four of the seven lawsuits comprising this part of the assessments in 2021 and 2022 (friendly agreements between Spain and other countries in order to avoid double taxation) thar did not give rise to significant outflows of resources for Ebro Foods, S.A.